The pattern for women’s T-shirt/sweatshirt TO THE CITY

-- The pattern for women’s T-shirt/Sweatshirt is constructed in a professional program for clothing pattern development and it is available in sizes 48 – 60 (find size chart below).
+- This pattern for women’s T-shirt/sweatshirt was constructed in a professional program for clothing pattern development and it is available in sizes 48 – 60 (find size chart below).

 - 2in1 pattern:

 - Two length variants: classic & crop top

 - Two sleeve styles: wide & classic semi-tight

 - Every pattern has multiple PDF files (A4 all sizes, A4 individual sizes, A1/A0, sewing guide, etc.) so the files are delivered as a ZIP archive.
 You can unzip the archive online or download special software to unzip the files (such as WinRAR for Windows or The Unarchiver for Mac).
 Please use a computer to unzip and print the pattern, there might be issues with printing on mobiles or tablets.

 - When printing, be sure to select "Poster" and size "100%" to print the pattern correctly.

 This article contains sewing instructions for various styles of the T-shirt/Sweatshirt TO THE CITY:

 You can use almost any type of knit.
 Depending on the thickness of the material (its weight), you will get either a T-shirt or a sweatshirt.

 You can buy suitable fabrics here: Dumlatek.cz: